mmistakes/made-mistakes-jekyll/subscribe/index.md

 ### Mastering Paper Feed

-Mastering Paper by 53 tutorials only.
+Mastering Paper by FiftyThree tutorials only.
 Tips, tricks, and techniques for getting the most out of FiftyThree's iPad app.
 <http://feeds.feedburner.com/MadeMistakesMasteringPaper>

 ### PaperFaces Feed